LocoScript: LocoScript

 LocoScript was the principal software included with Amstrad's PCW 8256 and PCW 8512, both of which launched in 1985.
-LocoScript did not run under the control of an operating system, but, instead, it was the operating system: the computer was booted from the LocoScript floppy disk, and LocoScript ran exclusively on the system.
+LocoScript did not run under the control of an operating system; instead, the computer was booted from the LocoScript floppy disk, and LocoScript ran exclusively on the system.
 The user had to reboot in order to run any other program (a variety of CP/M applications were supplied on a separate disk).
 In later years a third-party utility called "Flipper" eventually became available, restricted to those PCWs with the greatest RAM memory, which could divide the bigger memory between LocoScript and CP/M, allowing both to run without the need to reboot.

 On start-up LocoScript displayed a file management menu, like WordStar but unlike WordPerfect, Microsoft Word and other modern word processors, which start with an empty document.
 LocoScript enabled users to divide documents into groups, display all the groups on a disk and then the documents in the selected group, and set up a template for each group.
 File names were restricted to the "8.3" format, but the edit facilities enabled users to add summaries up to 90 characters long, which they could display from the file menu.
 The "limbo file" facility enabled users to recover accidentally deleted documents until the disk ran out of space (there was no hard disk, all files were stored on floppy disks), when the software would permanently delete files from "limbo" to make room for new ones.
 Journalist Dave Langford published a collection of his articles about the PCW, and titled it "The Limbo Files".
 LocoScript was designed to accommodate add-on programs, which could be selected via the file manager.

 LocoScript supported 150 characters.
 For each language supported by the PCW, the keyboard and LocoScript were configured so that users could easily type all of the normal character set.
 Various other languages' characters could be typed by holding down the ALT or EXTRA key, along with the SHIFT key if capitals were required.
 LocoScript could also display mathematical and technical symbols.
 All these characters and symbols could be printed, unless the printer was a daisy wheel unit.